-- Open Space Plan The Open Space Committee released a survey for residents to fill out that will help the Town prioritize action items included in the 2015 Open Space Plan. - Develop Stronger Relationships with Local Conservation Groups MECT collaboration with SPC/ Open Space Committee - Increase Protected Land in Essex The Town coordinated with Essex Greenbelt and neighboring Towns on the acquisition and creation of the Sagamore Hill reservation.
+- Open Space Plan The Open Space Committee released a survey for residents to fill out that will help the Town prioritize action items included in the 2015 Open Space Plan.
+The Town Planner will continue to work with the Committee to get the revised Plan fully accepted by the State. - Develop Stronger Relationships with Local Conservation Groups MECT collaboration with SPC/ Open Space Committee - Increase Protected Land in Essex The Town coordinated with Essex Greenbelt and neighboring Towns on the acquisition and creation of the Sagamore Hill reservation.
 The Town approved CPA funds to help with the acquisition. - Increase Protected Land in Essex The Board of Selectmen, Board of Assessors, Open Space Committee, and Conservation Committee are presently working to a) better manage Town property that is already in conservation status (perhaps with help from a local management organization), and b) possibly put other tax-tile parcels into a conservation status under the Selectmen, again, with management assistance from a local land management organization.
 Work cannot begin in earnest until the Board of Assessors completes adjustments to parcel ownership, locations, and boundaries.

-Goal Description Priority
+Goal # Description Priority 6 Recreational Opportunities 3

-6 Recreational Opportunities 3
+Memorial Park Plan - (see #1 above)

-- Memorial Park Plan (see #1 above) - Essex Youth Commission The Board of Selectmen has rejuvenated the Essex Youth Commission with five new members The Commission created a revised position description for a Youth Director and the new Director was hired in April of 2018.
+- Essex Youth Commission The Board of Selectmen has rejuvenated the Essex Youth Commission with five new members The Commission created a revised position description for a Youth Director and the new Director was hired in April of 2018.
 The Commission is working with the Director to develop new programs for the youth of Essex. - Centennial Grove Master Plan The Annual Town Meeting approved funding for a Master Plan for the future management of and amenities at the Centennial Grove.
 The Selectmen have worked with the Finance Committee to release a Request for Proposals for a cost-driven Master Plan.
 Proposals were due on October 19, 2017.
 Unfortunately the Town did not receive any proposals.
 The Selectmen are working with the Youth Commission to determine whether, together with the YMCA, more programs and amenities can be offered to Town residents at low or no cost.
+Town Meeting did provide some funding to clean out the facilities at the Grove and to make them safe for use by youth and other programs.
+This work is almost complete.